Renew your resident parking permit

 You can renew your permit for a period of 3, 6 or 12 months.
 To find out how much you will need to pay for your permit, visit resident parking permit costs.

 Bounced cheques or failed card payments due to insufficient funds will invalidate any permit(s) issued and will incur a £10 administration fee.
-If there is a technical problem with your application or you are not sure if your payment as been made, contact our Web Team at email@example.com.
+If there is a technical problem with your application or you are not sure if your payment has been made, contact our Web Team at firstname.lastname@example.org.

 You should receive your new permit by post within 10 working days.
 If you have not received your permit after this time, you can contact us on 020 8891 1411 during office hours, or email email@example.com.